Koya-dofu: Japan

 As of 1980, 90% of the production of dried-frozen tofu in Japan was handled by a handful of companies in the Nagano area.
 Asahimatsu was the largest company as it accounted for over 55% of the country's dried-frozen tofu production.
 Misuzu-dofu, Nagai Sogo Shokuhin, Yamaguchi-ya, Taishi Shokuhin Kogyo, and Habutae-dofu were the other freeze-dried tofu producing companies.

 Production

 The method of freeze-drying is used for production.
 The liquid of the bean curd turns into ice.
 Freezing changes the color, texture, size, and weight, after which it is thawed.
 At the end of the process, a beige and sponge-like tofu essence are achieved.

 Consumption

 Koya dofu needs to be soaked in hot water for five minutes and then firmly pressed it before use.
 It can be ground into tofu meal and flour, or made into tofu croutons.

 Nutrition and health

 Koya-dofu is high in nutritional value.
 The way it is produced lets soy protein mature naturally, which helps in the development of new textures, preserving maximum nutritious value.
 Phytonutrients become more concentrated in it.
 Freeze-dried tofu serves as a source of protein, iron, and calcium.
-The protein in koya-dofu makes up the fundamental structures of somatic cells.
 Consumption of this type of tofu lowers the risk of heart disease, diabetes, and obesity.